Team Domenica Safeguarding Policy

 Individual behaviour and peer relationships

 Candidates at Team Domenica are likely to have diagnosis of cognitive or neuro-diverse conditions that may inhibit some or all the skills that they need to keep themselves safe, including the capacity to learn from experience.
-In addition, such conditions or the related social and emotional environments in which they have lived (i.e., less independence or community interaction, interrupted educational opportunities ) may mean that their personal risk management skills are lower than that of many people of the same age.
+In addition, such conditions or the related social and emotional environments in which they have lived (i.e., less independence or community interaction, interrupted educational opportunities) may mean that their personal risk management skills are lower than that of many people of the same age.
 This means that if relationships between peers become unsafe, and harm is likely to one or more people candidates need effective support to stop this in such a way that does cause further or related harm.
-A deep understanding of the needs of learners, well organised and accessible personal and social education and effective, empowering risk assessments are in place to mitigate against risk but if harm occurs, or is persistent, or crimes against individuals suspected additional support, up to and including the end of placement may be considered.
+A deep understanding of the needs of learners, well organised and accessible personal and social education and effective, empowering risk assessments are in place to mitigate against risk as is a commitment to restorative practice.
+However, if serious harm is threatened, occurs, or is persistent, or crimes against individuals suspected additional measures, up to and including the end of placement, may be considered.

 Supported Internships, work experience, job placements and/or visitors to Team Domenica